Skislits/skislits.github.io/_cv/eng/eng_classic.md

 - ### System Analyst, Jira Developer at [ER-Telecom](https://ertelecom.ru/en)
     *2nd telecom in Russia, Department of Business Development*

     > 12.2020-now (2 year)

     Analyst and Developer in small team responsible for Jira & Confluence with 14.000 users

-    #### As a system analyst:
+    **As a system analyst:**
     - Developed product vision, methodology and project templates
     - Refactored business process in high-load projects which significantly simplified submitting a customer requests, reduced coordination time and increased data quality
     - Research and implement new plugins for Jira/Confluence: business understanding, plugins benchmarking, configuration, writing instructions and training users
     - Coached 2 junior Jira Administrators
     - Liaised with a number of managers and teams every day

-    #### As a Jira developer:
+    **As a Jira developer:**
     - Created >50 automated reports using Jira REST API + Python, Jira Java API + Groovy, SQL and JQL
     - Created Postman collection with Jira REST API request examples for integration
     - Automated >20 cross-department workflows
     - Made a transition from PowerShell-scripts to Jira Automation and Groovy-scripts
     - Implemented GitLab for Jira Workflows

     ```
-    Jira, Software Requirements, System thinking, Business Intelligence, Python, Groovy, Oracle PL/SQL, PostgreSQL,  Linux, BPMN2, UML, etc.
+    Jira, BI, Python, Groovy, Oracle PL/SQL, Linux, BPMN2, UML, etc.
     ```

 - ### System Analyst, BI Analyst at [Bright Soft](https://bright-soft.ru/)